Put this venue on your must-try list.

 For years, Pakington Street has been kicking goals on the region’s restaurant scene, continuously welcoming an array of brand new and exciting ventures that redefine the way we eat, going on to become classics in our dining repertoire.

-Representing the newest eatery to join the Pako strip, Baah Lah!
-Dining has opened its doors, giving the local foodies something to truly get excited about.
+Representing one of the best eateries to join the Pako strip in recent years, Baah Lah!
+Dining has been giving the local foodies something to truly get excited about since arriving in 2019.

 But amongst the gastronomic delights, the other big item on the Baah Lah! agenda is the emphasis on craft beer, with a specially curated collection from all Australian brewers, as well as a number of local wines and all Australian spirits (with the only exception being the tequila).